-This summary note (the "Summary Note") has been prepared by Bone Therapeutics SA (the "Company" or "Bone Therapeutics following the creation of more than 20% of new shares due to bond conversions since the private placement of convertible bonds in March 2018.
-This Summary Note has been approved by Belgian Financial Services and Markets Authority (Autorité des services et marchés financiers, the "FSMA") on 27 December 2018, and subsequently notified to the French Financial Markets Authority (Autorité des Marchés Financiers, the "AMF"), and should be read in conjunction with the following documents:
+This summary note (the "Summary Note") has been prepared by Bone Therapeutics SA (the "Company" or "Bone Therapeutics") in relation to the admission to trading of 1,351,352 new shares on Euronext Brussels and Euronext Paris.
+This Summary Note has been approved by Belgian Financial Services and Markets Authority (Autorité des services et marchés financiers, the "FSMA") on 28 June 2019, and subsequently notified to the French Financial Markets Authority (Autorité des Marchés Financiers, the "AMF"), and should be read in conjunction with the following documents:

-- the Company's registration document as approved by the FMSA on 27 December 2018 (the "Registration Document"); and - the Company's securities note following the creation of more than 20% of new shares due to bond conversions since the private placement of convertible bonds in March 2018, as approved by the FSMA on 27 December 2018 and as subsequently notified to the AMF (the "Securities Note").
+- the Company's registration document as approved by the FMSA on 27 December 2018 (the "Registration Document"); and - the Company's securities note in relation to the admission to trading of 1,351,352 new shares on Euronext Brussels and Euronext Paris, as approved by the FSMA on 28 June 2019 and as subsequently notified to the AMF (the "Securities Note").